-- In the Cloud area, enter the API server URL in KubeConfig as the Kubernetes URL.
+- In the Cloud section, set Kubernetes URL to the API server URL in KubeConfig.

 - Kind: Select Docker Host Certificate Authentication.

-- Client Key: Paste the copied client-key-data content in KubeConfig.
+- Client Key: Enter the value of client-key-data obtained from KubeConfig.

-- Client Certificate: Paste the copied client-certificate-data content in KubeConfig.
+- Client Certificate: Enter the value of client-certificate-data obtained from KubeConfig.

-- ID: Enter the certificate ID.
-In this example, k8sCertAuth is entered.
+- ID: Enter the certificate ID. k8sCertAuth is entered in this example.

 - Click Add.

-Select the added credential in the preceding step from the Credentials drop-down list, and then click Test Connection.
+- Test the connectivity.From the Credentials drop-down list, select the newly added credential and click Test Connection.

-- Enter the external endpoint of the jenkins service as Jenkins URL, and enter the external endpoint of the jenkins-agent service as Jenkins tunnel.
+- Set Jenkins URL to the external endpoint of the Jenkins service and set Jenkins tunnel to the external endpoint of the jenkins-agent service.

 - Click Save.

-- To set image repository permission, use kubectl to create jenkins-docker-cfg secret in the target serverless Kubernetes cluster.
+- To set permissions on the image repository, use kubectl to create a jenkins-docker-cfg

-$ docker login -u xxx -p xxx registry.cn-beijing.aliyuncs.com Login Succeeded $ kubectl create secret generic jenkins-docker-cfg --from-file=/root/.docker/config.json
+docker login -u xxx -p xxx registry.cn-beijing.aliyuncs.com # Output: Login Succeeded kubectl create secret generic jenkins-docker-cfg --from-file=/root/.docker/config.json

 - In the left-side navigation pane, click Build with Parameters.

-- Modify the parameters according to your image repository information.
-In this example, the source code repository branch is serverless, and the image is registry.cn-beijing.aliyuncs.com/haoshuwei:stable.
+- Modify the parameters based on the image repository information.
+Set api_server_url to the API server URL in KubeConfig.
+The source code repository branch is serverless

 - Click Build.

 - Click Build History to check the result.
-The following figure indicates a success.
+The following figure shows that the build

 - Log on to the Container Service console to view the IP addresses of the services provided by the application.